linkedin/forthic/docs/modules/org_module.md

 ### DIRECT-MANAGERS
 `( manager -- usernames )`

-Returns all managers who directly report to a manager.
+Returns all managers who report directly to a manager.

+### DIRECTS
+`( manager -- usernames )`

+Returns `usernames` for everyone who report directly to a manager.

 ### GROUP-BY-LEADS